mediocregopher/blog.mediocregopher.com/_posts/2020-11-16-component-oriented-programming.md

 Many languages, libraries, and patterns make use of a concept called "component", but in each case the meaning of "component" might be slightly different.
-Therefore to begin talking about components we must first describe specifically what is meant by "component" in this post.
+Therefore to begin talking about components it is necessary to first describe what is meant by "component" in this post.

 For the purposes of this post, properties of components include:

 &nbsp;1... **Abstract**: A component is an interface consisting of one or more methods.
-Being an interface, a component may have one or more implementations, but generally will have a primary implementation, which is used during a program's runtime, and secondary "mock" implementations, which are only used when testing other components.

 &nbsp;&nbsp;&nbsp;1a...
-A function might be considered a single-method component if the language supports first-class functions.
+A function might be considered to be a single-method component _if_ the language supports first-class functions.

+&nbsp;&nbsp;&nbsp;1b...
+A component, being an interface, may have one or more implementations.
+Generally there will be a primary implementation, which is used during a program's runtime, and secondary "mock" implementations, which are only used when testing other components.

-&nbsp;2... **Creatable**: An instance of a component, given some defined set of parameters, can be created independently of any other instance of that or any other component.
+&nbsp;2... **Instantiatable**: An instance of a component, given some set of parameters, can be instantiated as a standalone entity.
+More than one of the same component can be instantiated, as needed.

 &nbsp;3... **Composable**: A component may be used as a parameter of another component's instantiation.
-This would make it a child component of the one being instantiated (i.e. the parent).
+This would make it a child component of the one being instantiated (the parent).

-&nbsp;4... **Isolated**: A component may not use mutable global variables (i.e. singletons) or impure global functions (e.g. system calls).
+&nbsp;4... **Pure**: A component may not use mutable global variables (i.e. singletons) or impure global functions (e.g. system calls).
 It may only use constants and variables/components given to it during instantiation.